cysouw/diathesis/text/c04_reflexive.md

 c.
 Ich habe den Elefanten geduscht.
 :::

-Similarly, reflexive anticausative (see [@sec:reflexive-anticausative]) might seem to have a 'free' reflexive [@Next a].
-However, the two possibilities are clearly distinguished by a different perfekt auxiliary [@Next b].
-Also a transitive variant is possible [@Next c].
+Similarly, reflexive anticausative (see [@sec:reflexive-anticausative]) might seem to have a 'free' reflexive [@next a].
+However, the two possibilities are clearly distinguished by a different perfekt auxiliary [@next b].
+Also a transitive variant is possible [@next c].
 This all indicates that a verb like *abkühlen* is a reflexive anticausative, and the intransitive construction without *sich* is a 'Zustandspassiv' anticausative (see [@sec:participles-sein-zustandspassiv]).

 :::ex
 a.
 Die Luft kühlt (sich) ab.